chrisweb/chris.lu/README.md

 so may wonder but when do I need to define a client component as being a client component? well there are several things that when added to a component will have next.js tell you that those can't be used in client components, like when using reacts local state, or react context or a clickHandler on a button

-TODO: show example of a component getting imported by a Server Component, show the error (warning?) message, then show how to fix it
+hmmm weird this page <https://beta.nextjs.org/docs/rendering/server-and-client-components#convention> contradicts the previous statement, as it says only hooks in the code will force you to mark a component as client component:

+> You only need to mark components as 'use client' when they use client hooks such as useState or useEffect.
+It's best to leave components that do not depend on client hooks without the directive so that they can automatically be rendered as a Server Component when they aren't imported by another Client Component.
+This helps ensure the smallest amount of client-side JavaScript.

+TODO: do an example of a component that is a server component, then add for example an onClick handler and demonstrate the next.js message that says that you need to turn the component into a client component, is it really only hooks that trigger this message and things like onClick are listed in this table <https://beta.nextjs.org/docs/rendering/server-and-client-components#when-to-use-server-vs-client-components> to explain that an onclick would never get "clicked" on the server by a user???

 Question(s): if my component is not in the app directory and has no statement "use client", but I import it inside of a Server Component, do I still get the error that server components can not use XY?

-TODO: show example of question above, where component is in components directory and being imported inside of server component, but there is no error, because as it is not in the app directory it is not getting treated as server component but client component
+TODO: show example of question above, where the component is in components directory and being imported inside of server component, but there is no error, because as it is not in the app directory it is not getting treated as server component but a client component

-as I mentioned above you can mix server and client components, for example if you explicitly state that component is a client component but then inside of it import a server component (so a component with no statement, a component located into a segment folder), then this component will also be considered being a client component without having to explicitly add the 'use client' statement on top
+as I mentioned above you can mix server and client components, for example if you explicitly state that component is a client component but then inside of it use a server component or vice versa

+so a component with no statement, a component located into a segment folder if loaded by a client component will also be considered being a client component without having to explicitly add the 'use client' statement on top

-TODO: show example of server component being imported into client component and it just works
+TODO: show example of server component, show it printing a message in the terminal, then re-use it but his time being imported into a client component and it just works (no need to add 'use client' statement) and show that now the message appears in the browser console and not the server anymore

+Question(s): how to add a server component into a client component (if next.js then thinks it also a client component), is there a 'use server' statement?

+Note: to learn more about the advantages of server components, check out the [next.js documentation "Why Server Components?"](https://beta.nextjs.org/docs/rendering/server-and-client-components#why-server-components)

+server components can NOT get IMPORTED into client components, you ALWAYS need to pass them as children prop from within a server component down to the client component that will use it: <https://beta.nextjs.org/docs/rendering/server-and-client-components#importing-server-components-into-client-components>

+TODO: to answer the question above, show example code of passing a server component via the children prop into a client component (that client component needs to be inside of a server component)

+Is next.js 13 Isomorphic and do I even want it to be Isomorphic:

+Note: to be honest I find all this quite complex, I don't like having to remember all the time that I need to do something in a specific way for it to work based on the environment where I'm, this adds complexity when creating components and also forces me to do some refactoring when I convert a component from a server component to a client component or vice versa and suddenly I need to remove the async await I could previously use, I like to be able to always do the same thing and be sure I will get the best result, I don't want to also have to wonder if my component is a server component inside a client component then I will fetch data so I need to pass it via children to client side components

+to me this is not "Isomorphic" at all, I personally expect from a modern framework to be Isomorphic, you should be able to reuse most of your code on server side as well as the client side and only have a few files that function as adapters and do something different based on the environment, like having a getData function for both on the server and the client side, but inside getData you check the environemnt and based on the result you either do a browser fetch request using an API URL if you are in the client or if you are on the server you use the database adapter to make a direct database query without passing through an API, same would get done for caching, for example you would be able to cache data queries with a unique function that you can use the same way on the server side as well as the client, the cache function would use an adapter that caches data for example using the localstorage if you are in the client and if on server another adapter that caches or retrieves the data from for example a redis database

+can we solve this headache by using the new next.js fetch? if so, this would mean we need an API!
+I don't mind needing an API, we would need one anyway for POST, PUT, PATCH and DELETE methods that client side code would call to execute actions, what is also nice is that the features like being able to use the `loading.tsx` file in your segment folder is not lost and still gets used when making a server side fetch, but finally all this all means that we never make any component function async and also not use await inside of it, but instead always use the new react `use` hook, only if we do all of this then we come very close to a real Isomorphic experience where we don't need to think about the question is this a component I can import or a component I need to pass via the `children` prop

+the problem with fetching data in the client, is that after fetching the data from API, it is the client which needs to do the rendering job to produce the final html, so we lose the SSR benefit where the client gets the html pre-rendered and just needs to hydrate it, next.js in their documentation explicitly mentions that fetching in the client should get avoided: <https://beta.nextjs.org/docs/rendering/server-and-client-components#data-fetching>, you can compare this to have someone deliver to you you all the ingredients to cook your meal but you still need to do the cooking vs having someone deliver to you a pre-cooked meal that you just need to heat before you can eat it

+so unfortunatly to not lose the SSR benefit, if we are in a situation where a client component makes use of a server component, then we have to pass it to the client component via the `children`

+having to pass components via children however reminds me a lot to ugly and code intensive **props drilling** problem we had before react introduced react context

+TODO: It might be better to put all this into a separate blog post, outside of the scope of this tutorial and then link to it

+Question(s): what would be nice is that if the framework when encountering a server component inside a client component, would not consider it a client component but instead pre-render it automatically on the server for you and send the html to the client component to then get hydrated

+Question(s): can streaming fix some of these problems? make it easier for the devs?

+next problem, apparently you can't just pass any props from a server to a client component, they need to be serializable: <https://beta.nextjs.org/docs/rendering/server-and-client-components#passing-props-from-server-to-client-components-serialization>, which means that a function for example can't be passed from a server component to a client component

+because some components can be used ONLY on the server or ONLY in the client, next.js added two new optional packages you need to import into your component: <https://beta.nextjs.org/docs/rendering/server-and-client-components#keeping-server-only-code-out-of-client-components-poisoning>

+Question(s): what happens if you put a useState hook into a page.tsx or layout.tsx? next.js recommends to seperate such code and externalize it into client components: <https://beta.nextjs.org/docs/rendering/server-and-client-components#moving-client-components-to-the-leaves>

+third party packages that use client only hooks, can't be used in server components as is, you need to wrap them into a client component and re-export them before using them in your server component: <https://beta.nextjs.org/docs/rendering/server-and-client-components#third-party-packages>

+similar problem with context, context can not be used as is in server components, so you need to put the provider into a client component that has the 'use client' statement and then you can use that component inside of your server component: <https://beta.nextjs.org/docs/rendering/server-and-client-components#using-context-in-client-components>

+and also same problem for third party providers: <https://beta.nextjs.org/docs/rendering/server-and-client-components#rendering-third-party-context-providers-in-server-components>

+for sharing data between multiple server components you need to use a pattern like **singletons** to make it work: <https://beta.nextjs.org/docs/rendering/server-and-client-components#sharing-data-between-server-components>

+TODO: for this a good example is the database file we already share between files in the api routes

 data fetching: